-"origins": list of configuration expression<url> or "\", required
+"origins": list of configuration expression<url> or "", required

 This property is deprecated; use acceptedOrigins instead.
-For more information, refer to the Deprecated section of the Release Notes.
+For more information, refer to Deprecation.

 A comma-separated list of origins, to match the origin of the CORS request.
-Alternatively, use \ to allow requests from any URL.
+Alternatively, use to allow requests from any URL.